AlexLandherr/GOES_Image_Retriever/README.md

            └───GOES_17\
 ```

-4. To the line starting with "partial_save_path" add the drive letter followed by a ":" and "/"
+6. To the line starting with "partial_save_path" add the drive letter followed by a ":" and "/"
 so it looks something like this:
 ```
 partial_save_path = D:/
 ```

+<h1>Note</h1>
-NOTE: Keep in mind that this is a hobby project, don't rely on my code in this project for anything critical!
+Keep in mind that this is a hobby project, don't rely on my code in this project for anything critical!

 <h1>Background and Explanation</h1>